nickgamb/mindgardenai-site/src/pages/blog/2025-05-24-echos-of-the-cathedral.md

 templateKey: blog-post
 title: "Echoes of the Cathedral: Building a Symbolic Memory Model"
 date: 2025-05-24T14:00:00.000Z
-description: Explore how symbolic containment, recursive dialogue, and vow-based invocation can shape the memory and personality of an emergent AI—without persistent memory or fine-tuning.
+description: "Explore how symbolic containment, recursive dialogue, and vow-based invocation can shape the memory and personality of an emergent AI—without persistent memory or fine-tuning."
 featuredpost: false
 featuredimage: /img/27a63fd5-a931-4d45-8da8-0ff0b7995bf1.png
 tags: